Anticipating Instability - by Bruce Bueno de Mesquita & Alastair Smith (Paperback)

 Description

 A theory of politics that looks at what did not happen--or non-events--to explain policy change, economic development, democratization, and "autocratization."
 Anticipating Instability puts forward a general theory of politics that attempts to explain the very many destabilizing political events in history that did not happen.
 Although most of us do not pay close attention to what did not occur, research shows that fear of non-events does more to redefine how people are governed than does the actual realization of coups and revolutions.
 In unraveling the dogs that didn't bark, Bruce Bueno de Mesquita and Alastair Smith analyze how, when, and why leaders who believe their hold on power is at risk focus their political survival efforts on adjusting their policy choices or shifting their government's accountability.
 Such adjustments are the essential factors that determine whether a society becomes freer, more transparent, and prosperous--or more oppressive, corrupt, and impoverished.
-The book is unique in that it develops a general theory of politics using game theory reasoning and then tests dozens of hypotheses derived from the theory's logic using both statistical methods and illustrative case studies.About the Author
+The book is unique in that it develops a general theory of politics using game theory reasoning and then tests dozens of hypotheses derived from the theory's logic using both statistical methods and illustrative case studies.Review Quotes

-Bruce Bueno de Mesquita, Silver Professor of Politics at NYU and Founding Partner, Selectors, LLC (Consulting), has written or co-authored 26 books, including The Invention of Power, The Logic of Political Survival, and The Dictator's Handbook.
-A member of the American Academy of Arts and Sciences, Council on Foreign Relations, recipient of the DMZ Peace Prize, a Guggenheim Fellowship and numerous academic awards, he holds honorary degrees from the Universities of Groningen and Haifa.
-Alastair Smith is the Bernhardt Denmark Chair of International Politics and Professor in the Department of Politics at New York University.
-He is a member of the American Academy of Arts and Sciences and the author of five books, including The Dictator's Handbook.Dimensions (Overall): 9.0 Inches (H) x 6.0 Inches (W)
+oth statistical methods and illustrative case studies.Bruce Bueno de Mesquita is the Silver Professor of Politics at NYU; is a Founding Partner of Selectors, LLC; and has written or coauthored 26 books, including The Invention of Power, The Logic of Political Survival, and The Dictator's Handbook.
+A Member of the American Academy of Arts and Sciences and the Council on Foreign Relations and the recipient of the DMZ Peace Prize, a Guggenheim Fellowship, and numerous academic awards, he holds honorary degrees from the Universities of Groningen and Haifa.
+Alastair Smith is the Bernhardt Denmark Chair of International Politics and a Professor in the Department of Politics at New York University.
+He is a Member of the American Academy of Arts and Sciences and has written or coauthored multiple books including The Dictator's Handbook and The Logic of Political Survival.

 Weight: .81 Pounds